mzizzi/aenea-grammars/_idea/README.md

 Next up is the `[parrot [<i>]]` portion of the grammar which acts as a multiplier for `repeatable_rule'.
-Any repetition of command in repeat rule can optionally be "parroted" <i> times.
+Any repetition of command in repeat rule can optionally be "parroted" "i" times.

 For example: `camel hello world parrot three` sends keystrokes for `helloWorldhelloWorldhelloWorld`.